thestelllar/thestelllar_blog/_posts/2023-07-30-A-post-a-week-means-a-post-a-week.md

 Apparently, not much of Ethernet was covered this week by me.
 Does that mean I’ve nothing to blog about? <br>
 Not really.
 Something interesting did happen this week. <br>

 We have started a new Poetry Club at MSR!
 And so far, 16 people have joined our team's channel.
 What does the future hold for this club?
 I honestly don’t know.
-But I can see, even with my myopic eyes, that four members are there to stay. <i>(Doesn’t this strongly resonate with four founders from the Hogwarts School of Witchcraft and Wizardry?!)</i><br>
+But I can see, even with my myopic eyes, that four members are there to stay. <i>(Doesn’t this resonate a bit with the four founders from the Hogwarts School of Witchcraft and Wizardry?!)</i><br>

 Each one of them has something interesting to offer to the club.
 And I’m looking forward to learning from all of them! <br>